Understanding Cherry Wood: Characteristics, Uses, and More

 Endgrain Features

 When you cut the cherry lumber, you’ll notice that it has a fine end grain.
-It cuts along the wood fiber’s direction, so you can keep your hand and power tools stable during the process.
+It cuts along the wood fiber’s direction.
+This makes it easier to keep your hand and power tools stable, which is a feature I always appreciate.
 Here are the specific cherry end grain features you should know:

 Porosity